Debra Black: Biography

-Black was born Debra Ressler to New York lawyer Ira Ressler.
+Black was born Debra Ressler to New York City lawyer Ira Ressler.
 She is the sister of Tony Ressler, who co-founded Apollo Global Management with Leon Black.
 She graduated from Barnard College in 1976.
 She has four children, including Benjamin, with Leon Black.

 Black is a Broadway producer who has been nominated for ten Tony Awards, winning two in the Tony Award for Best Play category for The History Boys (2006) and The Pillow Man (2008).

 Philanthropic activities

 Black and her husband co-founded the Melanoma Research Alliance, which funds melanoma research worldwide.
 Black is a melanoma survivor herself.

 She was elected a trustee of the Rockefeller University in 2010.
 In 2015, She was elected a trustee of the Metropolitan Museum of Art.
 In 2018, she and her husband donated $40 million to the Museum of Modern Art for its renovation and expansion.